Alainel27/Alainel27/README.md

 <h3 align="center">My name is Alan Zaharia, and I am currently a Fourth-year student in SETU pursuing a BSc (Hons) in Applied Computing, specializing in Forensics and Security.</h3>

 <h3>Willing to do</h3>
-Anything with computer forensics and security but I love Open-Source Intelligence.
+Anything with computer forensics but I prefer to work on Open-Source Intelligence.

-Throughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
+<h3>What I'm Working on this Year</h3>
 Currently I am working on my Final Year Project for this year.

 MY FYP:
-Streamlined Open-Source Intelligence Application with Risk Assessment.
+Streamlined Open-Source Intelligence Application with Risk Assessment .

 📫 EMAIL ME - alanzaharia52@gmail.com